By Vanessa Wilson and Mark Cox, StorReduce

 The StorReduce server is optimized for scalability, high throughput and low latency.
 The internal architecture and code are highly optimized for data deduplication, and to ensure that performance is maintained even when running in a public cloud environment.

 Internal testing by StorReduce shows that a single StorReduce server is capable of sustained write speeds of up to 900 MB per second, which is close to saturating a 10 GB/s network connection.

 Running an on-premises StorReduce server can significantly speed up throughput and decrease transfer bandwidth to cloud-based storage by deduplicating data prior to sending it into the cloud, and by reading deduplicated data from the cloud and reconstituting it locally.

 Latency is kept to a minimum, typically less than 50ms of additional latency even when StorReduce is running in the cloud.
-For most situations, this small, added latency makes no difference to end users and does not affect throughput.
+For most situations, this small, added latency makes no difference to end users and doesn't affect throughput.

 StorReduce maintains an index of user data on fast local storage.
 Each StorReduce server keeps its own independent index.

-All index data can be rebuilt from the log of transactions stored in Google Cloud Storage.
+You can rebuild all index data from the log of transactions stored in Cloud Storage.
 For large data sets, it can take a long time to rebuild the index from scratch.
-To speed this up, the server periodically takes a snapshot of the index and stores this information in Google Cloud Storage.
+To speed this up, the server periodically takes a snapshot of the index and stores this information in Cloud Storage.

 When a StorReduce server starts up, if an index needs to be rebuilt, the server:

 - Loads the last index snapshot from Cloud Storage.

 - Replays subsequent transactions to bring the index up to date.